THE BEST WHEELS FOR ROAD BIKES WITH DISC BRAKES -2016

-Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of January 16, 2017: Wiggle, ProBikeKit code ITK10
+Here are the page links for this wheelset at the stores I’ve found have them at the best prices, have them in stock and have top shelf customer satisfaction records as of February 23, 2017: Wiggle, ProBikeKit UK code ITK10, Chain Reaction Cycles

 Other Carbon Disc Brake Wheelsets